11 Ways for High Earners to Reduce Taxable Income [2023]

 A donor-advised fund is a charitable fund you can set up that allows you to decide how and when to allocate funds to individual charities.
 You can make contributions this year and take the full tax deductions this year on your tax return, thus reducing your tax bill.
 Then, going forward, you can decide how much money to donate per year and where to donate it.
 In short, you receive the tax deduction when you fund the donor-advised fund.

 We often recommend this strategy to our high-income clients, especially if they have a year with higher-than-normal income due to an inheritance or windfall.
-It is a clever way to use charitable deductions to your advantage.
+It’s a clever way to use charitable deductions to your advantage.

 6. Use a Health Savings Account

 You can use the money in your HSA for medical and dental expenses and related costs, such as over-the-counter medications and first aid supplies.
-If you withdraw money and use it for non-qualified expenses, then you will pay tax on your withdrawals.
+If you withdraw money and use it for non-qualified expenses, then you will pay tax and a 20% penalty on your withdrawals.

 You should know that the money in your HSA is yours forever, unlike the money you contribute to a Flexible Spending Account, which must be spent during the tax year.
 For that reason, you may want to consider an HSA.
 You will need to weigh the risks of having a higher deductible against your potential savings.